Skip to content

 To update all dependencies (Go modules, linters, and related tools), run:

-This command ensures all dependencies are brought up to date in a single step, including Go modules and any tools managed by the Makefile.
+This command ensures all dependencies are brought up to date in a single step, including Go modules and any managed tools.
 It is the recommended way to keep your development environment and CI in sync with the latest versions.

 πŸ§ͺ Examples & Tests

-All unit tests and examples run via GitHub Actions and use Go version 1.24.x.
+All unit tests and fuzz tests run via GitHub Actions and use Go version 1.18.x.
 View the configuration file.

 Run all tests (fast):